2018 United States House of Representatives elections in Wisconsin: District 6

 The 6th congressional district is located in eastern Wisconsin, including the outer suburbs of Milwaukee, Madison, and Green Bay, it includes all or portions of the following counties: Adams, Columbia, Dodge, Fond du Lac, Green Lake, Jefferson, Manitowoc, Marquette, Ozaukee, Sheboygan, Waushara, and Winnebago.
 It also includes a small portion of far northern Milwaukee County around River Hills.
-The district is represented by Glenn Grothman (R-Campbellsport) who came to office in January 2015.
-The PVI is R+8.
-Grothman ran for reelection.
-Dan Kohl, an attorney and former executive for the Milwaukee Bucks, won the Democratic nomination.
+Incumbent Republican Glenn Grothman, who had represented the district since 2015, ran for re-election.
+He was re-elected with 57% of the vote in 2016.
+The district had a PVI of R+8.